-Lending spread % Credit commission % Supervision and inspection fee %
+Lending spread % spread commission

 2015

 First semester 0.85 0.25 -

 Second semester 1.15 0.50 -

 2016 1.15 0.50 -

 2017 0.85 0.50 -

 Guarantees

 The Bank may make political risk and partial credit guarantees either without a sovereign counter-guarantee under the limit established for NSG operations, or with a member country sovereign counter-guarantee.
 These guarantees are denominated in United States dollars or in local currencies.